Esox cisalpinus: Description

 Esox cisalpinus shows a variety of color patterns, consisting primarily of vertical, horizontal, diagonal or stellate stripe patterns, with dark markings on a lighter background.
 A color variant with lighter round spots on a darker background, which is almost ubiquitous among northern Esox lucius populations, also occurs.
-This is believed to have been introduced through interbreeding with European pike, due to not being encountered primarily in areas where pike have been restocked from elsewhere in Europe and not being recorded to occur before the beginning of the restocking programs.
+This is believed to have been introduced through interbreeding with European pike, due to being encountered primarily in areas where pike have been restocked from elsewhere in Europe and not being recorded to occur before the beginning of the restocking programs.
 Overall, stripes tend to be slanted and well-marked in juveniles, but undergo anastomosis and develop into a reticulated pattern in adults alongside a darkening of the body from whitish to green.
 E. cisalpinus also has a lower number of lateral line scales than E. lucius, averaging 92-107 to the northern species' 105-148, and four submandibular pores per side of the jaw instead of five.